Dr Kathryn Martin

 Role: Chief Investigator (CI)

-Title: Finding Optimal Management for Patients with Axial Spondyloarthritis (FOMAxS)
+Title: Fibromyalgia Optimal Management for Patients with Axial Spondyloarthritis (FOMAxS)

 Funder and Grant No.: Arthritis Research UK, 21378

 Period of Support: June 2017 to May 2019

 Title: Health & Social Care among Individuals with Rheumatoid Arthritis in Scotland.

 Funder: National Rheumatoid Arthritis Society

 Period of Support: Aug 2015 to Sept 2016